MassimoC/bicep-aci-locust/README.md

 **The goal of this exercise** is to deploy a Locust WebUI test infrastructure using [Bicep](https://github.com/Azure/bicep).
-- a secondary goal was to not use additional scripts (bicep only) but unfortunately we need to copy the python script to the file share.
-The ARM DeploymentStripts is used to copy the file to the Storage Account share.
+- a secondary goal was to not use additional scripts (bicep only) but unfortunately ARM do not provide the functionality to copy a file (the python script) to the file share.
+The ARM DeploymentStripts is used for that purpose.
-- DeploymentStripts introduces a lot of un-necessary complexity just to copy a single file (the same task [simple](https://github.com/heoelri/locust-on-aci/blob/7a49613a195a258b4ca6032e0abaafd6ccd358c0/src/headless/infra/storage.tf#L29) in Terraform).
+- DeploymentStripts introduces a lot of un-necessary complexity.
+It's crazy to have to create MSI, ACI and a storage to simply upload a file to a share (the same task is extremely [simple](https://github.com/heoelri/locust-on-aci/blob/7a49613a195a258b4ca6032e0abaafd6ccd358c0/src/headless/infra/storage.tf#L29) in Terraform or using the az cli).